ReScience/ReScience-submission/article/Larisch-2018.md

 ## Reimplementation
 The reimplementation was done with Python 2.7 and the neural-simulator ANNarchy [@Vitay2015] (v.4.6.4).
-With ANNarchy, it is possible to implement the description of the learning and the neuronal behavior by define the mathematical equations and it cares about the temporal execution of the equations.
+With ANNarchy, it is possible to implement the description of the learning and the neuronal behavior by defining the mathematical equations and the simulator cares about the temporal execution of the equations.
-Therefore, variables are mostly written as first-order ordinary differential equations, which are solved by ANNArchy.
+Therefore, variables are mostly written as first-order ordinary differential equations, which are solved by ANNarchy.
 This supports the implementation of more complex models and bigger neuronal networks.
-Therefore, ANNarchy supports rate based and spiking learning rules, and it provides a way to combine both kinds of neuronal networks.
+ANNarchy supports rate based and spiking learning rules, and it provides a way to combine both kinds of neuronal networks.
-The definition of learning rules, the neurons and the network structure is done in the easy understanding Python language.
+The definition of learning rules, the neurons and the network structure is done in the easily understandable Python language.
 To archive a good performance on the execution of the model, the Python code is compiled in C++.
-With that, ANNarchy make it easy to implement the a neuronal network model and show good performances [@Vitay2015].
+With that, ANNarchy makes it easy to implement a neuronal network model and show good performances [@Vitay2015].
 \newline

-As mentioned in the original publication, to reproduce the voltage-clamp experiment, the pairing repetition task, the STDP learning window and the burst spiking experiments we set $\bar{bar{u}} = u_{ref}$.
+To reproduce the voltage-clamp experiment, the pairing repetition task, the STDP learning window and the burst spiking experiments we set $\bar{bar{u}} = u_{ref}$, as mentioned in the original publication.
 The implementation of the network for this tasks can be found in **net_fix.py**.
-For the connectivity experiments, the emergent of V1 simple cells like receptive fields and for the emergent of stable weights, the homeostatic mechanism dynamic as described in the original publication [@Clopath2010].
+For the connectivity experiments, the emergence of V1 simple-cell-like receptive fields and for the emergence of stable weights, the homeostatic mechanism dynamic as described in the original publication [@Clopath2010] is used.
 The network with a dynamic homeostatic mechanism can be found in **net_homeostatic.py**.
-The following explanation of the network implementation is from the **net_homeostatic.py**.
+The following explanation of the network is from the implementation in **net_homeostatic.py**.

 ### Network implementation
 To achieve a correct behavior of the learning rule, the correct implementation of the membrane potential behavior, specially after a spike, is necessary.
 Therefore, the here presented reimplementation orientates on the original source code written in Matlab.
 The usage of ANNarchy make it easy to define the behavior of synapses and neurons to create larger networks.
-But the internal execution order of the equations are under the control of ANNarchy and make it difficult to ensure an equal execution order.
+But the internal execution order of the equations are controlled by ANNarchy and make it difficult to ensure an equal execution order.
 In the original Matlab source code exist a counter variable to implement the right behavior of the membrane potential as shown in the code passage below.
 The presented code passage is from the **aEIF.m** file, which is contained in the source code published on modeldb.
 After the neuron spikes, the counter is set to one.

 In the next calculation step, the changes in the membrane voltage is set to $32.863 mV$.
 One step later, the membrane potential is set to $-49.5 mV$ Additionally the differential equation for one time step.
-Please note, $dt = 1ms$ in the Matlab source code.
+Please note, that $dt = 1ms$ in the Matlab source code.

 ``` matlab
 if counter ==2